-A.3.2.1 Irreversible effects on the eye/serious damage to eyes (Category 1)
+A.3.2.1.1 Serious eye damage (Category 1)/Irreversible effects on the eye

 A single hazard category is provided in Table A.3.1, for substances that have the potential to seriously damage the eyes.
 Category 1, irreversible effects on the eye, includes the criteria listed below.
 These observations include animals with grade 4 cornea lesions and other severe reactions (e.g. destruction of cornea) observed at any time during the test, as well as persistent corneal opacity, discoloration of the cornea by a dye substance, adhesion, pannus, and interference with the function of the iris or other effects that impair sight.
 In this context, persistent lesions are considered those which are not fully reversible within an observation period of normally 21 days.
-Category 1 also contains substances fulfilling the criteria of corneal opacity \geq 3 and/or iritis > 1.5 detected in a Draize eye test with rabbits, because severe lesions like these usually do not reverse within a 21-day observation period.
+Category 1 also contains substances fulfilling the criteria of corneal opacity \geq 3 and/or iritis > 1.5 observed in at least 2 of 3 tested animals detected in a Draize eye test with rabbits, because severe lesions like these usually do not reverse within a 21-day observation period.